harfbuzz/harfbuzz/docs/subset-preprocessing.md

    original face.
 The preprocessor does not change the functionality of the subsetter, just speeds things up.

-*  The preprocessing operation may take longer then the time it takes to produce a subset from the source font.
+*  The preprocessing operation may take longer than the time it takes to produce a subset from the source font.
 Thus the main performance gains are made when a preprocessed face is reused for multiple subsetting operations.